 Nationally, pre-K expenditures per child declined from \$5,020 in 2002 to \$3,841 in 2012.
-However, Indiana is one of 11 states in the nation that does not currently have a state pre-K program.
-In order to assess the adequacy of current investments in pre-K programs, actual expenditures should be compared with the ideal expenditures needed to meet quality standards for pre-K programs (see Figure 19b).
+Figure 19a indicates that per student expenditures in Missouri declined between 2001 and 2011, and current expenditures are below the national average.
+In order to assess the adequacy of current investments in pre-K programs, actual expenditures can be compared with the ideal expenditures needed to meet quality standards for pre-K programs.
+Figure 19b indicates that Missouri's current expenditures constitute 64 percent of ideal half-day expenditures.